daggerml/cfn-tool/cfn-tool.1.md

 ## ENVIRONMENT

-The following environment variables may be used in lieu of the `-p`, `--profile` and `-r`, `--region` options to configure the AWS credentials provider chain.
+The following environment variables may be used in lieu of the `--profile` and `--region` options to configure the AWS credentials provider chain.

   * `AWS_DEFAULT_REGION`, `AWS_REGION`:
     The AWS region.
 These variables are set automatically when the `--region`